psychemedia/sin-eater-resources/resources/ARCHC_archaeologia-cambrensis.md

 The President hoped they were not entering into the history of present customs, but into the history of past events.
 It struck him that even at the present day when that melancholy event took place, the death of an individual, there was always a certain respect paid to the corpse; it was not closed in the coffin, but was left open for a certain time for the inspection of friends; the room was hung, the candles were lighted, and there was always a person in the room who remained during the time that exhibition took place.
 It was out of respect to the deceased that such ceremony took place,—he could not regard it in any other light; it had been continued from time immemorial; and, with every degree of respect he should entertain towards that custom, there was nothing in it that he could exclaim against.

-Mr. Jelinger C. Symons said, of course his impression was as to the custom of the "sin-eater.”"
+Mr. Jelinger C. Symons said, of course his impression was as to the custom of the "sin-eater."
 Some part of the custom appears to arise out of respect to the dead.

 Mr. Moggridge said—Far be it from him to desire that anything he should advance should not be combated, for all he wished to get at was truth.
 He thought that the gist of what fell from Mr. Allen was that there was no immediate connexion between the custom of sin-eater and the plate and the salt.
 Starting from the Carmarthenshire valley, he found the most horrible portion of the custom dropped, and the rest still retained; and as he advanced still further he found that less remained.
 Mr. Aubrey, from whom he quoted, and who was a man of high character, said that the custom had existed both in Herefordshire and Shropshire.
 Mr. Aubrey told them he went to a cottage in Herefordshire, where he saw a man whom he described as the sin-eater; and he (Mr. Moggridge) found, in the very district where Mr. Aubrey had seen it in its most horrid perfection, that the more odious part of the custom had been removed, but portions thereof still remained.
 He thought that the plate and salt were of eastern origin.
 There was only one thing more that he need trouble them with, and that was as to whether the custom was extinct.
 He believed that people were thoroughly ashamed of the practice; one case, he was informed, occurred four or five years ago, but he believed it was extinct now.